 You are enrolled in Medicare and in Medicaid.
-Buckeye Health Plan provides your Medicaid covered services through a provider agreement with Ohio Medicaid.
-If you have questions about the help you get from Medicaid, call the Ohio Medicaid Hotline.
+Buckeye Health Plan provides your Medicaid covered services through a provider agreement with the Ohio Department of Medicaid.
+If you have questions about the help you get from Medicaid, call the Ohio Medicaid Consumer Hotline.

 CALL 1-800-324-8680 This call is free.
-The Ohio Medicaid Hotline is available Monday through Friday from 7:00 am to 8:00 pm and Saturday from 8:00 am to 5:00 pm.
-TTY 1-800-292-3572 This call is free.
+The Ohio Consumer Hotline is available Monday through Friday from 7:00 am to 8:00 pm and Saturday from 8:00 am to 5:00 pm.
+TTY 7-1-1 This call is free.
 This number is for people who have hearing or speaking problems.
 You must have special telephone equipment to call it.
-The Ohio Medicaid TTY number is available Monday through Friday from 7:00 am to 8:00 pm, and Saturday from 8:00 am to 5:00 pm.
 WRITE Ohio Department of Medicaid Bureau of Managed Care 50 W. Town Street, Suite 400 Columbus, Ohio 43215 EMAIL bmhc@medicaid.ohio.gov WEBSITE www.medicaid.ohio.gov/provider/ManagedCare

 You may also contact your local County Department of Job and Family Services if you have questions or need to submit changes to your address, income, or other insurance.
-Contact information is available online at: jfs.ohio.gov/County/County Directory.pdf.
+Contact information is available online at: ifs.ohio.gov/County/County Directory.pdf.